configcat/configcat-publicapi-go-client/docs/UpdateSettingValuesWithIdModel.md

 HasSettingValues returns a boolean if a field has been set.

-### SetSettingValuesNil

-`func (o *UpdateSettingValuesWithIdModel) SetSettingValuesNil(b bool)`

- SetSettingValuesNil sets the value for SettingValues to be an explicit nil

-### UnsetSettingValues
-`func (o *UpdateSettingValuesWithIdModel) UnsetSettingValues()`

-UnsetSettingValues ensures that no value is present for SettingValues, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)